EricZinda/Perplexity/backlog.md

          are different unfungible choices
 - My son needs a vegetarian dish
     - works now but is very slow
+- My soup is a vegetarian dish
+    - very slow

 Concept refactor:
     - (done) replace concept_name with simply a criteria that is "sortOf" which is instance or specializes depending on what the caller is asking for